ericminio/conferences/how-to-make-agile-work.md

 Practicing coding katas solo is relevant of course.
 Creating spaces for the team to share and learn together is critical to create a foundation for the team to build on when time for competition comes back.

 Consider coding dojos, pair-programming, mob-programming.
-Display code on a screen, refactor code in groups, compare your favourite code smells, practice your ability to identify tough code smells[[3]] like DivergentChange or ShotgunSurgery, do a code challenge with your team… and start over!
+Display code on a screen, refactor code in groups, compare your favourite code smells, practice your ability to identify challenging code smells[[3]] like DivergentChange or ShotgunSurgery, do a code challenge with your team… and start over!

 [1]:https://martinfowler.com/bliki/FlaccidScrum.html